zaz/CS-33211-bankers-algorithm/README.md

 ## Testing

-Run `make test` to build and run the banker's algorithm.
-This runs `./bankers_algorithm < tests/given`, which contains the assigned input (above).
+`make test` builds and runs the banker's algorithm on a set of test cases, including the assigned input (`./bankers_algorithm < tests/given`).
 The fact that the input is binary has the fun side effect that we can pipe ASCII text into our program and see if the corresponding system is in a safe state:

 ``` bash
 $ echo -ne "\b\bIn the beginning the Universe was created.
 This has made a lot of people very angry and been widely regarded as a bad move. - DA" | ./bankers_algorithm